Saturday, December 28, 2013

 Computer animation

 2D animation figures are created and/or edited on the computer using 2D bitmap graphics or created and edited using 2D vector graphics.
 This includes automated computerized versions of traditional animation techniques such as interpolated morphing, onion skinning and interpolated rotoscoping.
 2D animation has many applications, including analog computer animation, Flash animation and PowerPoint animation.
-Cinemagraphs are still photographs in the form of an animated GIF file of which part is animated.
+Cinemagraphs are still photographs in the form of an animated GIF file of which part is animated.2D Terms

-• Final line advection animation,[6] a technique that gives the artists and animators a lot more influence and control over the final product as everything is done within the same department:
+and control over the final product as everything is done within the same

 In Paperman, we didn’t have a cloth department and we didn’t have a hair department.
 Here, folds in the fabric, hair silhouettes and the like come from of the committed design decision-making that comes with the 2D drawn process.
 Our animators can change things, actually erase away the CG underlayer if they want, and change the profile of the arm.
 And they can design all the fabric in that Milt Kahl kind-of way, if they want to.[7]